Child Protection and Safeguarding Policy

 Policy on the prevention of bullying

-Under no circumstances, will The Study Pod tolerate the bullying of children either by adults or by other children.
+Under no circumstances will The Study Pod tolerate the bullying of children either by adults or by other children.
 If any incident of child-on-child bullying should arise at any Study Pod service, those involved will be separated immediately and the parents of the children involved will be asked to deal with the matter.
 The Study Pod will review all incidents of child-on-child bullying and assess the likely future risk to children.
 If appropriate, The Study Pod will consider banning a child from future support services, depending on the level of severity.
+The Study Pod will also offer support for the victim (e.g., counselling or academic support) and ensure the perpetrator understands the consequences of their actions.

 Compliance

-1)All persons including staff and parents who use any services delivered by The Study Pod, have a responsibility to familiarise themselves with the Safeguarding Policy.
+1)All persons including tutors and parents who use any services delivered by The Study Pod, have a responsibility to familiarise themselves with the Safeguarding Policy.

 2)Any staff member working for The Study Pod will be suspended from providing any further services, if there has been a reported breach of the Safeguarding Policy.
 Until the incident has been investigated by the appropriate authority, it is expected that the staff member will not teach for The Study Pod.

-3)The final decision on action taken for minor breaches of the Safeguarding Policy will be the responsibility of the Director of The Study Pod.
+3)The final decision on action taken for minor breaches of the Safeguarding Policy will be the responsibility of Sonal Sudra of The Study Pod.

 4)Any person reported for illegal activity whilst using The Study Pod services will be reported to police and will be barred from the service.